victorhuangwq/Pleiades/README.md

 As an event planner, I want to be able to shorten my links easily to distribute them to people.
 > The app currently uses Bitly as the link shortening.

+######Approximate where I am on the QuikMap
+As a map user, I want to be able to locate myself without the use of GPS.
+> On the View page of the page, you can use the "Where Am I?" button to approximate where you are on the map!
+It asks the users to list down the landmarks they can see around them to approximate

 ######Offline Access
 As a user, I want to be able to download the information easily for access offline.
 > The view page of the app allows for map download

 ####User stories to be resolved
 ######Give directions clearly
 As an event planner, I want to give directions to visitors in a clear way easily. *Big/General User story, will be broken down into solvable pieces*

-######Approximate where I am on the QuikMap
-As a map user, I want to be able to locate myself without the use of GPS.

 ######Good Mobile Interface
 As a user, I want to be able to view the information on my phone with a suitable layout. *Big/General User story, will be broken down into solvable pieces*